For your chance to win a free consultation, sign up for updates here. There's a winner each month :)

 Reiki originated in Japan towards the end of the 19th century, started by a man named Mikao Usui.
 It is now quite well known worldwide as an energy healing method or biofield therapy, as it involves sending energy to a client to activate the body’s capacity to heal.

-In 2018 I completed Reiki III training and have practiced it fairly regularly ever since – most often for family, though also in a professional capacity while working at Living Energies in Bondi Junction, Parramatta, and Warringah Mall for a phase.
+A few years after becoming a professional intuitive, I commenced training in Reiki and have practiced it fairly regularly ever since – most often for family, though also in a professional capacity while working at Living Energies in Bondi Junction, Parramatta, and Warringah Mall for a phase.
 After the covid lockdown took place, I continued to practice Reiki over the phone.
 Although we had been told during training that Reiki is as powerful when offered remotely as when done face to face, it surprised me that the positive impact and feedback following distance Reiki was comparable to in-person sessions.

 Despite this, I’ve never offered Reiki as an option on the JessAngIntuitive.com website.
 I’d always thought there wouldn’t be much interest for it, and the reality is that the results of a Reiki session can be less obvious than an intuitive consultation, in which a conversation takes place and clear specific guidance is usually given.